hugoledoux/mywebsite/_posts/2015-03-05-tinkering-3dtop10nl.md

 A word of caution though.
 I have noticed that the conversion done with the OpenFileGDB has errors: several triangles are corrupted!
-Triangles that have---as they should---3 vertices in the GDB file (I checked with ArcGIS) are after conversion to the shapefile having 4+ vertices and inner rings.
+Triangles that have---as they should---3 vertices in the GDB file (I checked with ArcGIS) are after conversion to the shapefile having 4+ vertices and inner rings (triangles are simply polygons, thus it's possible and "correct").
 An example is this one (the red geometries are 1 geometry that is corrupted, and it is not a triangle):

 ![]({{ site.baseurl }}/img/openfilegdbproblems.png)